zyedidia/Literate/README.md

 Usage: lit [options] <inputs>

 Options:
 --help       -h         Show this help text
---tangle  -t          Only compile code files
---weave   -w          Only compile HTML files --no-output           Do not generate any output files --out-dir -odir DIR   Put the generated files in DIR --compiler            Report compiler errors (needs @compiler to be defined)
+--tangle     -t         Only compile code files --weave      -w         Only compile HTML files --no-output  -no        Do not generate any output files --out-dir    -odir DIR  Put the generated files in DIR --compiler   -c         Report compiler errors (needs @compiler to be defined) --linenums   -l    STR  Write line numbers prepended with STR to the output file --md-compiler COMPILER  Use COMPILER as the markdown compiler instead of the built-in one --version    -v         Show the version number and compiler information
 ```

 For more information see the [manual](http://literate.zbyedidia.webfactional.com/manual.php).